BrendonONeill/Gamer-Data/README.md

 ## Potentail future Features
-See other users games colection if public to other users. rate games in your collection how how satified you were with them.
+See other users games colection if public to other users.

+## New this deployement
+Updtaed accessibility.
-Set if the game is completed or not.
+Added new features to rate and pick if the user has completed or playing a game.

 ## Deployment
 Deployed on render with firebase as the database.

 ### Working on
-Adding a11y functionallity to the cards for more improved accessibility on website.
-Users can rate games on their account and sort them based on rating.
+Adding more a11y functionallity.
+Cleaning up error handling.

 ## Researching
 Better protection on database.

 ## Bugs
-When loading new search after the first search it crashes.
+Need to update error handling.